 - banana – if you can’t have bananas, mashed sweet potato or canned pumpkin should work.
 You can’t taste the banana in this recipe.

 - egg – I have not tried this, but egg white should work instead of a whole egg.
 You will need 2 tablespoons of egg whites.
-I have not tried to use a flax egg, but it might work!
+I have not tried to use a flax egg, but it might work.

-- milk – I used whole milk, but any kind of milk should work (dairy or non-dairy).
+- milk – I used whole milk, but any kind of milk should work (dairy or dairy-free).
 Almond milk or cashew milk would be good substitutes.
 Having a little fat in your liquid helps keep the pancakes tender and moist.

 - chocolate chips